 Mr Corbyn said he had no plans to change selection rules to open the option of more moderate MPs being forced out as candidates in 2020 by local activists - but added he was "not a dictator" if that is what the party wanted to do.

-Ms Eagle - who as shadow first secretary of state deputises for Mr Corbyn and is also chairwoman of the party's National Policy Forum - told the BBC: "We don't make policy by plebiscite because there are very few policies that have clear black and white, yes or no answers in a complex world.
+Angela Eagle - who as shadow first secretary of state deputises for Mr Corbyn and is also chair of the party's National Policy Forum - told the BBC: "We don't make policy by plebiscite because there are very few policies that have clear black and white, yes or no answers in a complex world.

 "What we need to have is debate and decision-making after everybody has been listened to, democratically arrived at through the policy processes.